Condo Mortgage Requirements (Warrantable vs. Non-Warrantable)

 For non-warrantable condos, the financing landscape shifts significantly.
 Portfolio lenders typically require minimum down payments of 20-25% and may charge rates 0.50% to 1.50% above market.
 Some non-warrantable programs have maximum LTV limits of 75% or even 70%, meaning the borrower needs a 25-30% down payment.
 Loan amounts may be capped below conventional limits.
 Cash-out refinancing on non-warrantable condos is particularly restricted, with some lenders not offering it at all.

 The appraisal for a condo unit uses the Individual Condominium Unit Appraisal Report (Form 1073), which includes both the unit evaluation and a project analysis section.
 The appraiser evaluates comparable unit sales within the project and in competing projects, the condition of common areas, and any observable deferred maintenance or environmental concerns affecting the project.
-Interior-only appraisals were temporarily expanded during the pandemic era and some relaxed standards have been retained for certain transaction types .
+Interior-only and hybrid appraisals, originally expanded during the pandemic era, have since been formalized as permanent options under the GSE appraisal modernization framework for qualifying transactions based on risk assessment and data availability

 Steps to Verify Warrantability Before Purchasing